 What proved to be the most time and energy-consuming was the search for financial support from patrons and the coordination of the American festival committee.
 More than fifty private donors had contributed to the funding, among them some wealthy American families, but also musicians (Dimitri Mitropoulos and Leopold Mannes in particular).
 Istomin had even solicited his uncle Elias.
 The time devoted to these duties was at the expense, as he sometimes complained, of his work on the piano: he did not add any new concerto or solo works to his repertoire that year!
 It was also at the expense of his figure: numerous lunches and dinners were indispensable for the fund raising and he put on extra pounds.
 He also took care of advertising and press relations, ensuring a letter from Casals was published in the Saturday Review on March 28, 1953.
-Casals vigorously denied the rumour that had been circulating in the French press that he also intended to give concerts in Belgium and Switzerland, and by doing so, renounced his commitment not to play in public as long as Franco remained in power and democracy was not restored in his country.
+Casals vigorously denied the rumor that had been circulating in the French press that he also intended to give concerts in Belgium and Switzerland, and in so doing, would renege upon his commitment not to play in public as long as Franco remained in power and democracy was not restored in his country.

 Istomin would have to make two exhausting trips to Prades to clear up some issues with Casals.
 He was the one who, with the invaluable help of Madeline Foley, coordinated the programs, harmonized the repertoire, and scheduled the rehearsals and recording sessions.
 This resulted in a continuous exchange of letters and telegrams in which Casals often had to be reassured, as he worried about having to fulfil an overloaded schedule of concerts and especially recordings.
 To this end, Istomin often added a few words in French in his letters: “Calme toi, ça ira tranquillement” (Calm down, it will go smoothly).
 He and Madeline Foley arrived very early in May to prepare everything in the Abbey of Saint-Michel-de-Cuxa, which had no roof and was currently in the midst of an archaeological excavation.
 Casals had given up the Brahms Sonatas, scheduled around May 12, but did record Beethoven’s Sonatas (1, 3, 4 and 5) with Serkin between May 17 and 20, under the artistic direction of Istomin and Foley.